 Health and Experience Requirements

 Trekking in Bhutan is physically demanding because of the distance and abrupt changes in elevation.
 Depending on the day of the trek, you will have to walk 5-8 hours covering a distance of 10-15 kilometers daily to reach the campsites.
 Most of the climbs run through deep forests on rocky trails and sometimes the trails traverses through wet mud where you will need agility to hop between round river stones.
 But if you have experience of walking long distances with a back pack and you do not have history of knee pains on descents the trek should not be difficult for you.

 It is a condition upon joining any of Himalayan Glacier's trips that all clients be insured for comprehensive expenses that might incur due to medical issues or accidents (this includes air ambulance, helicopter rescue, and treatment costs).
 Please note that we don't arrange or sell insurance.For more information

 While packing for Soi Yaksa Trek certain equipments are essential.

 We will organize this trip on the dates requested by you.
 Please contact us for your customized departure date.

-You can join our Bhutan Tour Programs as per your convenience.
-Spring season (March to June) and in the autumn season (September to November) are the best time for the Soi Yaksa Trek.
-The months of April and May offer the natural grandeur of rhododendron blooms.
-The spring season also observes the biggest festivals of Bhutan.
+Spring (March to June) and autumn (September to November) are the best time for the Soi Yaksa Trek.
+In spring, Bhutan also observes its biggest festivals.